conceptdev/xamarin-ios-samples/WatchTodo/README.md

 There are two versions:

 * WatchKit on iOS 8 (watchOS 1)
-* watchOS 3 (in progress)
+* watchOS 3 (basically working on watch, does not sync to phone at all)

-There are also Xamarin [docs for Watch Kit](http://developer.xamarin.com/guides/ios/watch/).
+There are also Xamarin [docs for watchOS](http://developer.xamarin.com/guides/ios/watch/).

 *watch screenshots use [Bezel](http://infinitapps.com/bezel/) courtesy of [infinitapps](http://infinitapps.com/)* :)